 The agency continued its resistance.
 So Congress later pressured it to award some grants to evaluate the effects (not the possible benefits) of moderate drinking.

 Robert Wood Johnson Foundation

 Much of the remainder of “alcohol and health” research is funded by the enormous Robert Wood Johnson Foundation.
 It has a multi-billion dollar endowment.
 Not surprisingly, it’s the largest health foundation in the world.
-This foundation also strongly promotes a reduction in drinking alcohol.
+This foundation also strongly promotes a reduction in drinking.
 As a result, it has spent hundreds of millions of dollars on research that supports its goal.

 Alcoholic Beverage Medical Research Foundation

 On the other hand, it appears that the alcohol industry only supported one small health foundation.
 It has no endowment and it no longer receives any support from the industry.

 It’s the Alcoholic Beverage Medical Research Foundation (ABMRF).
 It has funded about $1.2 million in research grants and conference support annually.
 By contrast, the Robert Wood Johnson Foundation spent $265,000,000 in four years alone.
 And it promoting a neo-temperance agenda.